 Proof of enrolment in any pre-requisites courses must be submitted to UBC Undergraduate Admissions Office by the January 15 deadline, even if the courses will not be completed until April 30.
 Failure to submit this proof may result in the application being cancelled.

 Applicants who are completing the introductory social work requirements elsewhere, including through Thompson River University’s open learning program, must submit final transcripts to UBC Undergraduate Admissions Office by mid-May.
+We do not give extensions nor do we make exceptions to this date.

 Admission to the BSW program is open both to applicants with: